ssuryanarayanan/Qi-Docs/docs/Writing data.rst

 **Security** Allowed by administrator account

-**Operation** Writes item to specified stream Performs an insert or a replace, depending on whether an event already exists at the index in the stream
+**Operation** Writes **item** to the specified stream.
+Performs an insert or a replace depending on whether an event already exists at the index in the stream.

 UpdateValues( )
 ------------